 One note of caution.
 While we remove our steaks from the smoker with a ~10-degree margin your steaks will heat up quickly.
 Do not leave them on your smoker/grill or skillet for too long.
 The idea is to not truly cook the steak but to simply add the amazing char that makes steak taste so good.

-Finally, remove your steak from the grill, let it sit form 10 minutes to re-absorb the juices.
+Finally, remove your steak from the grill, and let it sit for 10 minutes to re-absorb the juices.
 Serve the steak with your favorite sides and enjoy!

 Enjoy this recipe?
 Consider supporting this website

 Buy your bbq pellets via this amazon link and you’ll support the site at no additional cost to you.